tuokri/tuokri/README.md

 ### :writing_hand: Top languages on GitHub

 Please note that the list of my top GitHub languages it not a representation of my skill level in any of them.
-It simply represent the amount of code in my repos, which usually contains large amounts of boilerplate for certain languages and also includes vendored code and contributions from other developers!
+It simply displays the amount of code in my repos, which usually contains large amounts of boilerplate for certain languages and also includes vendored code and contributions from other developers!